 In summary, I have started to explore some interesting parallels to be drawn across Leverhulme funded work on Interspecies Connectedness, and Wellcome Trust funded work on Animal Research Nexus.
 Examples include the way in which an historical understanding is crucial, but that history itself could also be seen as performing a particular ethic of progress.
 I have also raised questions about the appropriateness of the work metaphor, and wondered whether the wider ethical issues associated with each field impact on the local ethics of animal training.
 Finally, I have noted the importance of looking at the training of humans, and asked whether expertise can actually create ethical challenges for individuals who move between different professional contexts.
 There is undoubtedly no shortage of academic work or impact opportunities for the scholars involved in the Leverhulme and Wellcome programmes.
 There is, it seems, no shortage of inter-programme connectedness either.

 Dr Pru Hobson-West is a sociologist at the University of Nottingham and is currently a Visiting Associate Professor at the University of Warwick.
-This blog post was previusly published on the Interspecies Connectedness website.
+This blog post was published on both the Interspecies Connectedness and Animal Research Nexus webpages in April 2019.